 What do you do when you have older children who need your help, while the younger ones need your attention too.
 How do you get it all done and keep your sanity?
 The key is finding what works for your family and doing it.

-This list of practical items and virtues are great for a large homeschooling family.
+Great ideas and strategies for managing a large homeschooling family.